solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Sample application overview and story

-ContosoNoshNow is a delivery service and logistics company focused on making delicious food accessible to its customers no matter where they are located.
+Contoso NoshNow is a delivery service and logistics company focused on making delicious food accessible to its customers no matter where they are located.
 The company started with a simple web application they could easily maintain and add features to as the business grew.
 A few